0xSero/partisia-docs/docs/voting-contract.md

 ### 4) Defining the actions of the contract

-When a smart contract is live on the blockchain people can interact with the contract by creating transactions that initiate execution of _actions_ of the smart contract.
+When a smart contract is live on the blockchain, people can interact with the contract by creating a transaction that initiate execution of an _action_ of the smart contract.

 The only way of changing the state of a smart contract is through the defined actions.
 The smart contract actions hereby define the exact conditions and rules for changing the contract state.
+A smart contract can have multiple defined actions.

 In Rust you define a smart contract action by coding a function and marking it with `#[action]`.
 The function receives the existing state and the inputs from the user initiating the action, and it can